numberscope/frontscope/doc/making-a-visualizer.md

 Sequence information is found in `this.seq`.
-This is a `SequenceInterface` object, so it will always have a method `getElement(n)` that returns the `n`th element in the sequence.
+This is a `SequenceInterface` object, so it will always have a method `getElement(n)` that returns the `n`th entry in the sequence.

-You have to implement this method, even if it does nothing.
+You have to implement the `draw()` method, even if it does nothing.
 Your visualizer can't be loaded into Numberscope without it.

 #### :bulb: Stop and start animation _(often used)_